hotosm/chatmap/docs/live.md

 ## How it works?

 ChatMap Live uses a bridge to WhatsApp based on [whatsmeow](https://github.com/tulir/whatsmeow) for receiving messages and store them in a Redis stream.
 Media files are not downloaded, but a reference to them is stored, while text messages are encrypted.
 A Python API periodically get messages from the stream and parse them using [chatmap-py](https://pypi.org/project/chatmap-py/), saving the resulting points in a Postgres/PostGIS database.
 Only text and media messages for map points are decrypted and stored, all other messages are not stored and deleted from the Redis stream.
+Finally, the UI make requests to the API for getting a QR code, request a session and display the points into the map.

 We plan to add more bridges in the future, to support Telegram and Signal, but maybe also other apps.